AI Data Center Power - Market Intelligence

 ~$26M total raised - Saint John, NB, Canada

-Founded in 2006, ARC's pitch is "proven, not novel" - it leverages a reactor design with real operational heritage rather than a clean-sheet concept, positioning it as a lower-technology-risk bet for utilities and data-center customers.
+Founded in 2006, ARC's pitch is "proven, not novel": it builds on a reactor design with real operating history instead of a clean-sheet concept, which it sells as lower technology risk to utilities and data-center customers.

 Legal NameARC Clean Technology Inc.